Guest writer for Wake Up World

 My name is Elzbieta, and I suffered from major depression for many, many years.
+I was raped and abused in my childhood, and was subsequently diagnosed with PTSD.
 In my late 30’s, after two major brain seizures caused by a suicide attempt, I was finally able to overcome my severe depression and the suicidal tendencies that tormented me for nearly 3 decades.

 When I was depressed and suicidal, people always seemed to shy away from me.
 Even my own family appeared to be intimidated by me and my condition.
 No one knew how to talk to me.
 I could see the fear in everyone’s eyes and in their body language.
 I could sense it in the energy coming from them.